lzieger03/SelfCheckout-CoSE-WebProg/README.md

 ## How It Works

-- **Scan Your Stuff**: Use a barcode scanner to add items to your cart.
+- **Scan Your Stuff**: Use a barcode scanner to add items to your cart or manually input the barcode.
 Each item pops up with its name and price.
 - **Pay Your Way**: Whether you're a cash person or a card swiper, we've got you covered.
 The system guides you through the payment process.
 - **Get Your Receipt**: Once you pay, a receipt prints out with all the details—what you bought, how much it cost, and how you paid.